 The wall itself is also an issue when it comes to the location of the radiator.
 Masonry, brick or block walls are strong, so the radiator options available are considerable.
 Studwork walls require that the radiator is hung from the studs, so this can limit both size and shape of radiator.

 Air can build up in a plumbed heating system, which will stop it working efficiently.
 Gurgling radiators or one that is cold at the top or has cold patches are all giveaways and, if you live in a two-storey house, you may begin to notice that the radiators upstairs aren’t getting as hot as those downstairs.
-To counteract this, you need to bleed the radiators, which releases the trapped air.
+To counteract this, you need to know how to bleed a radiator, which releases the trapped air.